mayahiro/go-inertia/docs/getting-started.md

 Values in `Props`, shared props, flash data, and validation errors are sent to the browser.
 Do not put secrets or server-only values in them.

+Configure `ComponentNameTransformer` or `ComponentExistenceChecker` when your frontend component naming convention needs server-side enforcement.

 Use `Config.DefaultRenderOptions` for render options that apply to every page, such as Vite tags.
 Configure a `FlashStore` when redirects need to carry flash